NatureGeorge/pdb-profiling/README.md

 ## License

 The `pdb_profiling.cython.py_qcprot` module is derived from the [cython wrapper contributed by Bernhard Thiel](https://github.com/Bernhard10/py_qcprot) and is distributed under the terms of a BSD-3-Clause License.
-And it also contains the dependent C-code from <http://theobald.brandeis.edu/QCP/> written by Pu Liu and Douglas Theobald (with slight modification by Bernhard Thiel) and is licensed under a BSD 3-clause license.
+And it also contains the dependent C-code from <http://theobald.brandeis.edu/QCP/> written by Pu Liu and Douglas Theobald (with slight modification by Bernhard Thiel) and is licensed under a BSD-3-Clause License.

 The `pdb_profiling` is distributed under the terms of the MIT License.